After years of soul-searching and months of counseling, you’ve made the difficult decision to end your marriage.

 But your divorce doesn't have to be that way.

-You can instead approach your divorce in ways that will allow you and your spouse to work together to resolve your differences productively.
+You can instead approach your divorce process in ways that will allow you and your spouse to work together to resolve your differences productively.

 So it's better for you and your children.